Treatment

 Pain management.
 After surgery, you will feel some pain.
 Many types of medicines are available to help control pain, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Treating pain with medications can help you feel more comfortable, which will help your body heal and recover from surgery faster.

-Opioids can provide excellent pain relief; however, they are a narcotic and can be addictive.
+Opioids can provide excellent pain relief; however, they are narcotics and can be addictive.
 It is important to use opioids only as directed by your doctor and stop taking them as soon as your pain starts to improve.

 Weightbearing.
 You will begin putting weight on your knee immediately after surgery.
 You may need to use a walker, cane, or crutches for several days following your operation.